BytePane

 What is Erlang used for?

 Erlang is primarily used for concurrent, fault-tolerant telecom systems.
-It was created by Ericsson in 1986 and follows the functional paradigm.
+It was created by Ericsson in 1986.
+It follows the functional paradigm.

 Is Erlang hard to learn?